ToferC/civicengine/README.md

 This app is currently in garage-band beta.
 Current work at about 25 hours.

 Features:
-* Geo-coded ability to add projects, members, labs, organizations and tags
+* Geo-coded ability to add projects, members, teams, organizations and tags
 * Integrated relationships and the ability to hop between objects based on the relationships
 * Placeholder for data visualization based on D3js
 * Simple account registration (management currently through Django admin)